This is not a “blog”, per se.

 I was raised on reruns, mid-tier mall food, and one regrettable summer ranking every VH1 Behind The Music episode.

-If you want credentials: I don’t have them.
-Unless you count getting kicked out of three discussion boards for overexplaining Degrassi, live-commenting a Criterion Channel trial like it was Twitch, or treating a Mortal Kombat strategy guide like scripture.
+Unless you call 1) getting kicked out of three different discussion boards for overexplaining Degrassi, 2) live-commenting a Criterion Channel trial like a Twitch stream, or 3) treating a Mortal Kombat strategy guide like scripture, “credentials”.

 RAY-node the barbarian (unverified)